ironss/Songbook-songs/README.rst

    conflicts with the change detection of tup so that tup always generates all PDF files.

-5. Do not synchronise .git or .tup directories.
+5. Do not synchronise .git or .tup directories on Dropbox, because they are not needed elsewhere.

 6. You can do a git checkout anywhere, but then you lose the Dropbox sync with SongBook.